Criminal Defense

 Pretrial Diversion Programs

-You may be able to work out a plea agreement with the state’s prosecuting attorney.
+You may be able to work out a plea agreement with the Tampa DUI lawyer.

 Here, you could enter a pretrial diversion program that could allow you to avoid jail or prison time, fines, and the other consequences of a third offense DUI conviction.
 However, the state may be less willing to negotiate a plea agreement with you since you are a repeat offender.